Registration

 CMLPSK licences Medical Laboratory Technologists (MLTs) in the fields of practice defined in the CMLPSK (SSMLT) Regulatory bylaws (s.2):

-The CMLPSK registration will be listed on each licence and public roster will list the applicable registration category.
+The CMLPSK registration is listed on each licence and the public register.

 Important Dates: